micromdm/nanodep/docs/operations-guide.md

 Specifies the listen address (interface and port number) for the server to listen on.

-#### -storage & -storage-dsn
+#### -storage, -storage-dsn, & -storage-options

-The `-storage` and `-storage-dsn` flags together configure the storage backend. `-storage` specifies the name of backend type while `-storage-dsn` specifies the backend data source name (e.g. the connection string).
-If no `-storage` backend is specified then `file` is used as a default.
+The `-storage`, `-storage-dsn`, and `-storage-options` flags together configure the storage backend. `-storage` specifies the name of backend type while `-storage-dsn` specifies the backend data source name (e.g. the connection string).
+The optional `-storage-options` flag specifies options for the backend if it supports them.
+If no `-storage` backend is specified then `filekv` is used as a default.
+NanoDEP versions before v0.4 defaulted to the `file` backend.

+##### filekv storage backend

+* `-storage filekv`

+Configure the `filekv` storage backend.
+This backend manages DEP authentication and configuration data within plain filesystem files and directories using a key-value storage system.
+It has zero dependencies, no options, and should run out of the box.
+The `-storage-dsn` flag specifies the filesystem directory for the database.
+If no `storage-dsn` is specified then `dbkv` is used as a default.

+*Example:* `-storage filekv -storage-dsn /path/to/my/db`

 ##### file storage backend

 * `-storage file`

+> [!WARNING]
+> The `file` storage backend is deprecated in NanoDEP v0.4 and will be removed in a future release.

 Configure the `file` storage backend.
 This backend manages DEP authentication and configuration data within plain filesystem files and directories.
-It has zero dependencies and should run out of the box.
+It has zero dependencies and and should run out of the box.
 The `-storage-dsn` flag specifies the filesystem directory for the database.
 If no `storage-dsn` is specified then `db` is used as a default.

 *Example:* `-storage file -storage-dsn /path/to/my/db`

+Options are specified as a comma-separated list of "key=value" pairs.
+Supported options:

+* `enable_deprecated=1`
+  * This option enables the file backend.
+Without this switch the `file` backend is disabled.

+*Example:* `-storage file -storage-dsn /path/to/my/db -storage-options enable_deprecated=1`

+##### in-memory storage backend

+* `-storage inmem`

+Configure the `inmem` in-memory storage backend.
+This backend manages DEP authentication and configuration data entirely in volatile memory.
+There are no options and the DSN is ignored. **WARNING: all data is lost when the server or tool process has exited.**

+*Example:* `-storage inmem`

 ##### mysql storage backend